kevlu123/VN-Patching-Tools/Love Kami Restoration Patch/README.md

 This patch restores the H-scenes removed from the English release of the Love Kami games.
 There are also patches for converting the Japanese versions which already have the H-scenes to English.

-The H-scenes are machine translated and the gallery for the English releases have not been patched.
+The H-scenes are machine translated and the gallery for the English releases has not been patched.

 ## Downloads